ClusterLabs/PAF/extra/vagrant/README.md

 Note that NTP is enabled by default (using chrony) in the vagrant box used (`centos/7`).
 No need to set it up ourselves.

+This README takes `3nodes-vip` as example.
+Replace with the cluster name you want.

 ## Prerequisites